 Research has found that people who practice mindfulness actually change their brains.
 We used to believe that after about age 27, our brains were set.
 Yet, in the last few years, scientists have realised this is not true.
 People who meditate and practise mindfulness regularly have more grey matter in their brains, and often have lower levels of cortisol – the stress hormone.
 Meditators and yogi’s bounce back from stressful events faster, also known as resilience.
 Many practitioners believe this is due to the mindfulness practised during yoga and meditation.

 What is yoga for chronic illness and how does yoga for chronic illness benefit patients?

 Yoga has been shown to have many therapeutic effects and can help people manage symptoms of chronic illnesses like chronic fatigue syndrome and fibromyalgia.
 Research in the field is new, but studies here and here, as well as personal stories here, show that for many people, yoga has helped relieve pain and fatigue, and build muscle strength.
+It can also help manage or treat other symptoms, such as improving posture, strengthening pelvic floor muscles, and building resilience which can all help reduce pain and stress.
 For some, it's led to a full recovery.
 But, everybody is different, so it’s essential to try yoga for yourself and make your own decisions about whether it is beneficial to you.

 Yoga for chronic illness is taking the pillars of yoga practice – postures – breath work – meditation – mindfulness, and putting together a series of classes that can help boost energy and reduce pain for people living with chronic illness.
 This is different than classes you’ll often find in your local studio which focus on fitness and strength over healing, mindfulness, and stress relief.